lammps/lammps/doc/src/pair_coeff.rst

 type I.  This is because the section has exactly N lines, where N = the number of atom types.
 For this reason, the wild-card asterisk should also not be used as part of the I argument.
-Thus in a data file, the line corresponding to the 1st example above would be listed as
+Thus in a data file, the line corresponding to the first example above would be listed as

 .. parsed-literal::